Bilirubin is a yellowish pigment found in bile, which is a fluid produced by the liver and stored in the gallbladder.

 This article is about a lab test to measure the amount of bilirubin in the urine.
-Large amounts of bilirubin in the body can lead to jaundice.
+Large amounts of bilirubin in the body can lead to jaundice or yellowing of the skin.

 Bilirubin may also be measured with a blood test.